steven-sheehy/packer-builder-vsphere/README.md

 * `floppy_files`(array of strings) - List of local files to be mounted to the VM floppy drive.
 Can be used to make Debian preseed or RHEL kickstart files available to the VM.
 * `floppy_img_path`(string) - Data store path to a floppy image that will be mounted to the VM.
 Cannot be used with `floppy_files` or `floppy_dir` options.
 Example `[datastore1] ISO/VMware Tools/10.2.0/pvscsi-Windows8.flp`.
 * `iso_paths`(array of strings) - List of data store paths to ISO files that will be mounted to the VM.
 Example `"[datastore1] ISO/ubuntu-16.04.3-server-amd64.iso"`.
+* `iso_urls`(array of strings) - Multiple URLs for the ISO to download.
+Packer will try these in order.
+If anything goes wrong attempting to download or while downloading a single URL, it will move on to the next.
+All URLs must point to the same file (same checksum).
+By default this is empty and iso_url is used.
+Only one of iso_url or iso_urls can be specified.
+* `iso_checksum `(string) - The checksum for the OS ISO file.
+Because ISO files are so large, this is required and Packer will verify it prior to booting a virtual machine with the ISO attached.
+The type of the checksum is specified with iso_checksum_type, documented below.
+At least one of iso_checksum and iso_checksum_url must be defined.
+This has precedence over iso_checksum_url type.
+* `iso_checksum_type`(string) - The type of the checksum specified in iso_checksum.
+Valid values are none, md5, sha1, sha256, or sha512 currently.
+While none will skip checksumming, this is not recommended since ISO files are generally large and corruption does happen from time to time.
+* `iso_checksum_url`(string) -  A URL to a GNU or BSD style checksum file containing a checksum for the OS ISO file.
+At least one of iso_checksum and iso_checksum_url must be defined.
+This will be ignored if iso_checksum is non empty.

 ### Provision